felipehimself/felipehimself/README.md

 # Hi, I'm Felipe! 👋

-I'm a web developer base in Rio de Janeiro - Brazil.
+I'm a web developer based in Rio de Janeiro - Brazil.
 I'm willing to colaborate on anything that I can help, just get in touch.